 Next would be the cost.
 It is less expensive to rekey a good lock than replace it, and it is just as secure.
 (Although inexpensive locks are available at big box stores, make sure you do not sacrifice the security of an existing lock with an easily compromised, cheaply made replacement.)

-Third, it does take time to choose and order new door hardware, especially now when lead times for shipping any building materials takes a minimum of three weeks, and up to three months for some products.
+Third, it takes time to choose and order new door hardware, especially now when lead times for shipping building materials takes a minimum of three weeks, and up to three months for some products.

 Rekeying Saves Money